USask-BINFO/SyntenyLink/README.md

 the number of blocks above and below a given block, to define a neighbourhood.

-\- Usage No read in files Two input parameters: wup wdwn.

-Note: You need to select the most suitable window up and window down parameters.

 \- Output The execution of SyntenyLink\_sb outputs number of output
 files: Final\_subgenome\_placement\_result.xlsx, Final\_result.xlsx.